plutzilla/plutzilla.github.io/_drafts/agile-product-backlog-management.md

 Surely, your mileage may vary, as we're all working in different environments, have different management and stakeholder expectations and constraints.

-## Backlog composition and task types
+## Backlog composition, task types

 While it sometimes seems that agile product development is about the new feature development, however in practice the engineering team's capacity consists of: